Emilio Faldella

-Emilio Faldella (Maggiora, 5 March 1897 – Turin, 9 September 1975) was an Italian general, secret agent, and military historian.
+Emilio Faldella (5 March 1897 in Maggiora – 9 September 1975 in Turin) was an Italian general, secret agent, and military historian.

 Biography

-He was born in Maggiora, province of Novara, in 1897, into an ancient family hailing from Monferrato.
+Faldella was born in Maggiora, province of Novara, in 1897, into an ancient family hailing from Monferrato.
 In 1914 he entered the Military Academy of Modena and in May 1915 he was appointed second lieutenant and assigned to the 3rd Alpini Regiment.
 Between 1915 and 1916 he fought on Krn, Vodil, Kukla and Mrzli in the Julian Alps, near Tolmin and Bovec and later in the battle of Asiago.
 In October 1916 he was awarded a Silver Medal of Military Valor for an action on Monte Biserto; he later fought on the Pasubio massif and in the Vallarsa.
 From July 1917 he followed General Guido Liuzzi (in charge of the logistics of the Fourth Army) throughout his commands.
 He participated in the battles of the Piave and Vittorio Veneto as aide of the commander of the 1st Alpini Group.

 After the war he attended the Army War School and was transferred to the general staff with the rank of captain.
 In 1928 he was promoted to major and appointed commander of the "Dronero" Battalion of the 2nd Alpini Regiment.
 In June 1930 he was assigned to the Servizio Informazioni Militare, for which he operated in Spain from July 1930 to June 1935, with the cover of Italian consul in Barcelona.
 In January 1935 he was promoted to lieutenant colonel, and from July 1935 to August 1936, during the Second Italo-Ethiopian War, he was head of the special SIM section for East Africa (AO), infiltrating Palestinian agent Jacir Bey in Negus Hailé Selassié's entourage.
 Jacir Bey also offered to persuade the Emperor to reach a peace agreement with Italy, effectively turning Ethiopia into an Italian protectorate; the plan never materialized, however, and Jacir Bey, who had nonetheless demanded a hefty payment for his services, was later assassinated by the SIM in the Netherlands after trying to blackmailing the Italian government by threatening to publish all documents pertaining to the affair.